[This article would take the reader through a

 he/she manages to achieve positive results, ie, cures an ill patient.
 Obviously, the answer lies in his/her ability

-to understand the intricacies of the functioning of the human body and how
+to understand the intricacies of the functioning of the human body and how intervening

-systems.
-Thus it is the theoretical
+factors disrupt the physiological functions of its systems.
+Thus it is the theoretical knowledge and

-patient’s illness.
-The same basic logic/reasoning
+illness.
+The same basic logic/ reasoning

 is applicable for professionals in other fields of specialization.